 Safe Routes to School zeros in on making walking and bicycling to and from school safe, convenient and fun.
 This international movement improves the health and well-being of children, families and school employees as it fosters liveable, sustainable communities and reduces automobile congestion.

-The Active Transportation Alliance is the regional expert that spurs Safe Routes to School programs in local communities.
-The organization advocates for policies at the state level that support walkable and bikeable schools.
-For more information contact email@example.com.
+The Active Transportation Alliance advocates for policies at the state level that support walkable and bikeable schools.
+See the below links for helpful Safe Routes resources:

 Make a Donation